mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

 ### Overview

-JavaScript has a number of enumerable objects that look, smell, and feel like an array, but unfortantely do not have `Array` in their prototype chain.
+JavaScript has a number of enumerable objects that look, smell, and feel like an array, but unfortunately do not have `Array` in their prototype chain.
 These objects often lack array methods (like `pop`, `push`, `shift`, `slice`, `splice', and `unshift`) and properties (like `length`).
 These object can be frustrating to